 This growing section shows some history and new activities based on the "Nastys" in Europe.
 The emails are in order of the most recent at the top.
-There are two different threads going here.
-I will separate them sometime.

 I posted this on a UK usenet newsgroup.
 I think I sent it to you, in case I didn't: